"E just dey enjoy": Wizkid's dad-in-law hangs out with him and Damian Marley

 - Nigerian international singer Wizkid gave netizens a glimpse of his relationship with his baby mama, Jada Pollock's father

-- A recent video from the musician's outing saw Jada's dad, Lenox Caprice as they met with Bob Marley's last son, Damian Marley
+- A recent video showed Jada's dad, Lenox Caprice, and the singer as they met with Bob Marley's last son, Damian Marley

 - Fans and netizens made different interesting observations about the hangout as the video made the rounds online